-- · our ability to identify and acquire retail real estate and real estate-related debt investments that meet our investment standards in our target markets; - the level of rental revenue and net interest income we achieve from our target assets; - · the market value of our assets and the supply of, and demand for, retail real estate and real estate-related debt investments in which we invest; - · the length of the current economic downturn; - · the conditions in the local markets in which we operate and our concentration in those markets, as well as changes in national economic and market conditions; - · consumer spending and confidence trends; - · our ability to enter into new leases or to renew leases with existing tenants at the properties we own or acquire at favorable rates; - · our ability to anticipate changes in consumer buying practices and the space needs of tenants; - · the competitive landscape impacting the properties we own or acquire and their tenants; - · our relationships with our tenants and their financial condition and liquidity; - · our ability to continue to qualify as a real estate investment trust (a "REIT") for U.S. federal income tax; - · our use of debt as part of our financing strategy and our ability to make payments or to comply with any covenants under any borrowings or other debt facilities we currently have or subsequently obtain; - · the level of our operating expenses, including amounts we are required to pay to our management team and to engage third party property managers; - · changes in interest rates that could impact the market price of our common stock and the cost of our borrowings; and - · legislative and regulatory changes (including changes to laws governing the taxation of REITs.
+- · our ability to identify and acquire retail real estate and real estate-related debt investments that meet our investment standards in our target markets; - · the level of rental revenue and net interest income we achieve from our target assets; - · the market value of our assets and the supply of, and demand for, retail real estate and real estate-related debt investments in which we invest; - · the length of the current economic downturn; - · the conditions in the local markets in which we operate and our concentration in those markets, as well as changes in national economic and market conditions; - · consumer spending and confidence trends; - · our ability to enter into new leases or to renew leases with existing tenants at the properties we own or acquire at favorable rates; - · our ability to anticipate changes in consumer buying practices and the space needs of tenants; - · the competitive landscape impacting the properties we own or acquire and their tenants; - · our relationships with our tenants and their financial condition and liquidity; - · our ability to continue to qualify as a real estate investment trust (a "REIT") for U.S. federal income tax; - · our use of debt as part of our financing strategy and our ability to make payments or to comply with any covenants under any borrowings or other debt facilities we currently have or subsequently obtain; - · the level of our operating expenses, including amounts we are required to pay to our management team and to engage third party property managers; - · the estimated costs of the planned relocation of the Company's corporate operations to California; - · changes in interest rates that could impact the market price of our common stock and the cost of our borrowings; and - · legislative and regulatory changes (including changes to laws governing the taxation of REITs).